The Cavender-Farris-Neyman Model with a Molecular Clock

-In either case, notice that $[\P]$ is the top-vector of a collection of disjoint paths in $T$ if and only if the restrictions of $[\P]$, $[\P']$ and $[\P'']$ to $T'$ and $T''$ respectively are top-vectors of collections of disjoint paths in $T'$ and $T''$ that agree on $v$.
-In other words, the matrix $A_T$ of $I_T$ can be obtained by pairing together all columns in $A_{T'}$ and $A_{T''}$ that agree on $v$, and consolidating the rows corresponding to $v$ from each, and the homogenizing rows of ones from each.
+One implication of Lemma \ref{lem:pathsintfp} is that the matrix $A_T$ of $I_T$ can be obtained by pairing together all columns in $A_{T'}$ and $A_{T''}$ that agree on $v$, and consolidating the rows corresponding to $v$ and the homogenizing rows of ones from each.
 This translates exactly to the operation on toric ideals known as the \textit{toric fiber product}, which was introduced in \cite{sullivant2007}.